buzzamus/baseball-gem/README.md

 * Gem is still in development with more stats to be added.

 * Note: This project is in no way taking credit for creating any of the included baseball stats.
-This is a library created strictly to be used in easily figuring the included statistics based on the data received by the user.
+This is a library created strictly to be used for easily figuring the included statistics based on the data received by the user.

 ## Installation